josbouten/Sculpt-O-Sound/README.md

 Example
 =======
 Try for example the files fl1_std.wav (string from a Kurzweil K2000) and jung05.wav (a jungle loop from some sample kit).
 You can play them via a sample player like complex simpler from the NYSTHI plugin set.
 Make sure the carrier simpler loads the fl2.wav file and the modulator simpler the jung05.wav file.
+I posted a video on youtube which demonstrates this.
+You can find it here: https://www.youtube.com/watch?v=u_tcVmCJ_R8

 Known bugs
 ==========